-- Standing within the upper third of candidate's law school class from a law school on the approved list of either the American Bar Association or the Association of American Law Schools; - Experience on the editorial board of a law review; or - Graduation from such a school with an LLM degree; or - Proficiency in legal studies that, in the opinion of the appointing judge, is the equivalent of one of the above.
-Some examples of criteria that are considered to be acceptable as equivalent include, but are not limited to: - Publication of a noteworthy article in a law school student publication or other scholarly publication; - Special high-level honors for academic excellence in law school, such as election to the Order of the Coif; - Winning of a moot court competition or membership on a moot court team that represents the law school in competition with other law schools; - Participation in the legal aid or other law school clinical program sanctioned by the law school; or - Summer experience as a law clerk to a state or local judge or law clerk experience on a continuing basis in a private firm while attending school (i.e., working one's way through college).

-(To receive credit, participation and experience could not have been for academic credit.)
+- Standing within the upper third of candidate's law school class from a law school on the approved list of either the American Bar Association or the Association of American Law Schools; - Experience on the editorial board of a law review of such a school or graduation from such a school with an LLM degree; or - Proficiency in legal studies that, in the opinion of the appointing judge, is the equivalent of one of the above.
+Some examples of criteria that are considered to be acceptable as equivalent include, but are not limited to: - o Publication of a noteworthy article in a law school publication or other scholarly publication; - Special high-level honors for academic excellence in law school, such as election to the Order of the Coif; - Winning of a moot court competition or membership on a moot court team that represents the law school in competition with other law schools; - Participation in the legal aid or other law school clinical program sanctioned by the law school; or - Summer experience as a law clerk to a state or local judge or law clerk experience on a continuing basis in a private firm while attending school. - (Participation and experience could not have been for academic credit.)